jarviscanada/jarvis_data_eng_MiguelDario/linux_sql/README.md

 ```

 # Implemenation
-To implement the project, Linux hosts, using the CentOS distribution were comissioned using Google Cloud Platform.
+To implement the project, Linux virtual machines, using the CentOS distribution were comissioned using Google Cloud Platform.
 Bash scripts are used to collect hardware information, and usage of each node.
 For each bash script, hardware information is extracted using commands like `lscpu` and `vmstat` and individual attributes such as total memory are further parsed from the output using `grep` and `awk`.
 A PostgreSQL database in a Docker container stores all the collected information.
 ## Architecture
 ![System Architecture](assets/architecture.jpg)

 ## Scripts
-Shell script description and usage (use markdown code block for script usage)
+Here are the descriptions of each shell script, and how to use them:
 - `psql_docker.sh`: Creates, stops, or starts a docker container depending on the arguments used.
 ```
 #Create a psql docker container.
 If a container already exists, or a username and password are not given, prints an error messgage